hehehex00/gdlet_elk/README.md

 To run the app, go to port 5601 on the local machine.

-default dashboard have been provided in the dashboard folder. import it by going to management -> saved objects -> impor
+default dashboard have been provided in the dashboard folder. import it by going to management -> saved objects -> import -> select the provided dashboard files

 ## Troubleshooting
 ### Empty Fields in Kibana